 The RCE Rhine-Meuse initiated the “European RCE Association” in which 21 European RCEs have been represented.
 In the course of the years a range of RCE's in North- Mid- and South America as well as Africa and Asia joined the RCE Rhine-Meuse in its strive to create of global learning space for youth.

-The RCE Rhine-Meuse is mentioned as a national key-network for UNESCO, participated in various UNECE initiatives and participatged and led over a dozen EU-funded projects.
+The RCE Rhine-Meuse has been mentioned a national key-network for UNESCO, participated in various UNECE initiatives and led several EU-funded projects.

-On the Dutch national scale the RCE Rhine-Meuse found and operated a strategic cooperation with various Interdepartemental Programs on ESD as well as on Entrepreneurship and Innovation in Education.
+On the Dutch national scale the RCE Rhine-Meuse founded and operated a strategic cooperation with various Interdepartemental Programs on ESD as well as on Entrepreneurship and Innovation in Education.d

 The RCE Rhine-Meuse established the 'Leadership Forum for Sustainable Development', bringing together thought-leaders and changemakers on the national level in the Netherlands.